 Denise Dowd - Siobhan’s Sister (Denise was the middle sister, Siobhan the youngest.
 Eldest sister Oona also supports the Trust’s work, as well as many irish cousins!)

-David Fickling – Siobhan’s publisher, David runs David Fickling books, an imprint of Random House.
+David Fickling – Siobhan’s first publisher, David runs David Fickling books, an independent publishing house based in Oxford.

 John McLay – A recent addition to the board of Trustees, John used to work at Puffin books and now the man behind The Bath Festival of Children’s Literature.

 The Director of the Trust is Kate Powling, who also runs the agency Speaking of Books which organises visits for Authors in schools and festivals.